sightcall/bower-rtcc-integration/README.md

 ## Compatibility

-**Require the RTCC API version 6.1.7 or higher**.
+**The RTCC API version 6.1.7 or higher is required**.

 ## Install with bower

-Install `bower install rtcc-integration --save`
+Install with: `bower install rtcc-integration --save`

 Include the file `bower_components/rtcc-integration/dist/RtccInt.js` to your project.

-This project depends upon `css-element-queries` which has been downloaded in a folder in `bower_components`.
+The `Annotation` module depends upon `css-element-queries` which has been downloaded in a folder in `bower_components`.
-Include the library `bower_components/css-element-queries/src/ResizeSensor.js` in your project.
+If you want to use it, include the library `bower_components/css-element-queries/src/ResizeSensor.js` in your project.

 You are now ready to go!

+## Generate the doc

+`grunt jsdoc`

+The result is in the `doc` folder

-## Draw on video
+## Annotation

-You can draw on the video with the plugin or webrtc.
+With this module, you can draw on the video or another element.

+A basic example that enables annotations on the video box:
 ```javascript
 var annotation;
 call.on('active', function(){